BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 - “Git Emails” field (prefilled, disabled).
 - “Projects” field (prefilled, disabled).
 - “Is Hidden” checkbox (prefilled).
 - “Update” button: When clicked, submits the form, closes the modal, and updates the contributor's data on the page.
-After clicking the "Update" button, the notification "Contributor information successfully updated" appears.
+After clicking the "Update" button, the notification "Contributor information successfully updated." appears.
 - “Close” icon: When clicked, the modal is closed.

 #### 2.8.2 Merge Contributors Modal